f1rstl0gin/panther_hotel/README.md

 ## Panther Hotel
-Simple web-based reservation manager that allows users to both create new reservations and view current/past reservations at the hotel
+Simple web-based reservation manager that allows users to both submit a form to book at the hotel and view all current/past reservations.

 ## Description